I have always encouraged other chicken keepers to include different treats in their chickens’ diet.

 The question is, can chickens eat pineapples?
-The answer is yes, but in moderation.
+The answer is yes but in moderation.

 A typical chicken diet consists of one type of food material, such as grain grit or a few bugs.
-Since this diet is essential to them, they also deserve a variety of other foods.
-This is where treats such as pineapples come into play.
+Since this diet is essential, they also deserve various other foods.

 If they like it, remember to give them in moderation to avoid future health complications.
 Let’s look at the positive attributes of feeding your chickens apples as well as the negative aspect of it.